MaelDieudonne/MLOps/README.md

 Launch the installation script with `chmod +x ./install.sh && source ./install.sh`.
 This script:
 1. Installs Chrome
 2. Installs Python and dependencies with Poetry
-3. Checks if credentials are present
-4. Sets up the database
+3. Sets up the database
-5. Launches the scheduler
+4. Launches the scheduler

 The state of the scheduler can be checked with `pgrep -fl scheduler.py`.